Dunkelklinge1/linux-backup-scripts/README.md

 The scripts are executed daily via cronjob.

-The scripts depend on multiple backup, compression and archiving tools.
+The scripts depend on following list of backup, compression and archiving tools:
 - **xfsdump** (XFS file system dump)
 - **lzop** (fast and lightweight compression)
 - **borg-backup** (file and directory version backups)